-- 1. Search: SCAR searches for all the available assembly level tests specified in a config JSON file.
-The config JSON file also specifies the corresponding assertion files. - 2.
-Compile: SCAR then compiles all the tests with a user-defined linker script. - 3.
-Execute: In this step, The elf files are executed on the target simulator with a special flag which creates a state dump file after execution terminates.
-SCAR creates a work directory to store all the outputs. - 4.
-Verify: Finally, Assertions are read from the assertion file and are then used to verify the register values in the generated state dump file.
+- 1. Search: SCAR searches for all the available assembly level test in the directory and makes a list - 2.
+Compile: It then compiles all the found tests with a user-defined linker script. - 3.
+Execute: In this step, The elf files are executed on the target simulator which creates a state dump file after execution. - 4.
+Verify: Finally, Assertions are read from the assembly file containing the test.
+These are then used to check for mismatches in the generated state dump file.